 Replace dented carpet bars with improved quality

 You can still buy thin aluminium door bars for joining carpets from DIY sheds and they are often the default quality that fitters use in homes too.
 However, even with just normal foot traffic in a home these can easily get dented, scuffed and can soon lose their finish.
-First impressions do count and therefore replacing these with some good quality, current designs, made from solid brass with a superior polished chrome finish will help give a room an immediate facelift.
+First impressions do count and therefore replacing these with some good quality, current designs, made from solid brass with a high-quality, polished plated chrome finish will help transform the look of a room.

 Complement metal fitting finishes

 It is easy to make improvements to your home and over time inadvertently introduce different metal finishes.
 Nowadays, polished chrome is a popular metal finish for all sorts of fittings, including wall lights, stair rods, door and window handles.
-So, when replacing old door thresholds, which were often originally supplied in a bright brass or silver colour, take the opportunity to complement other fittings in your home.
-For instance, the Premier range of solid brass door threshold bars are made of brass and then chromed; the quality is excellent and you can choose from a polished or brushed chrome effect to match light fittings, bathroom taps, door hinges and the like.
+So, when replacing old door thresholds take the opportunity to complement other fittings in your home.
+For instance, the Premier range of solid brass door threshold bars are made of brass and then chrome-plated.
+The quality is excellent and you can choose from a polished or brushed chrome effect to match light fittings, bathroom taps, door hinges and the like.

 Solve issues arising from different levels of flooring

 For some the process of home improvements is continuous and can take years.
-Not surprisingly, when it comes to installing new flooring, this can create some issues.
+When it comes to installing new flooring, this can create some issues.
 For instance, retrospectively installing underfloor heating, acoustic barriers and floor insulation all result in subfloors rising.
-The problem comes when you then try and join your flooring to a room where the original floorboards are still the sub floor, resulting in a difference in height between the new floor levels.
+The problems come when you then try and join your flooring to a room where the original floorboards are still the sub floor, resulting in a difference in height between the new floor levels.
 The resulting “make-do” floor joins can be quite ugly.
-Today, there are specialist door ramps and edge profiles available, such as the premier Ramp and the Premier lip ranges, which handle these issues more attractively.
+Today, there are specialist door ramps and edge profiles available, such as the Premier Ramps, which resolve these issues.

 Achieve a streamline look